peter88213/novelyst_rich_editor/docs/template/index.md

     - Key shortcuts for bold and italic formatting.
     - Split the scene at the cursor position.

-*Note:* If you rather have a "full markup" scene editor, you might wish to try the [novelyst_editor](https://peter88213.github.io/novelyst_editor) plugin.
+*Note:* This plugin is just a proof of concept for developers.
+If you rather have a "full markup" scene editor with extended functionality, you might wish to try the [novelyst_editor](https://peter88213.github.io/novelyst_editor) plugin.

 ## Requirements